dotnetthailand/dotnetthailand.github.io/content/web-frameworks/orchard-core-cms/create-a-custom-orchard-core-cms-module.md

 ```
 - Create a folder that you want to save OrchardCore CMS source code and CD to it.
 - In this example, I will use `orchard-examples` to store all source code.
-- Then, use dotnet command to create OrchardCore CMS project with name `Codesanook.Web`.
+- Then, use dotnet command to create Orchard Core CMS project with name `Codesanook.Web`.
 ```sh
 mkdir orchard-examples
 cd orchard-examples